subirvarma/GeneralCognitics/_posts/TamingRandomness.md

 3. The Random Variable $W_t - W_s$ is independent of the Random Variable ${W_v: v\le s}$ for all $s < t$.
 4. The function $W(t)$ is continuous.

-Since the random walk $W^n_t$ converges to a Normal distribution with mean zero and variance $t$ as $n\rightarrow\infty$, and furthermore it exhibits the ISI property, we can see why it might converge to a limiting process that has the same properties, which is the content of Donsker's Theorem.
+Since the random variable $W^n_t$ converges to a Normal distribution with mean zero and variance $t$ as $n\rightarrow\infty$, and furthermore since non-overlapping increments of the Random Walk $W^n(t)$ exhibits the ISI property, we can see why it might converge to a limiting process that has the same properties.
 Actually what Donsker proved was something much deeper, he showed that

-$$ W^n(t) \xrightarrow[\text {D}]{\text{}} W(t)  $$
+$$ W^n(t) \xrightarrow[\text {}]{\text{D}} W(t)  $$

 which is a convergence over the space of probability measures defined over the space of  random functions, not just for probability distributions at a finite number of time instants.
-Hence all suitably scaled versions of Random Walks converge to the Wiener Process.
 This convergence can be considered to be a stronger version of the Central Limit Theorem for random variables, which is a special case of Donsker's Theorem for the case $t=1$.
-Just as the Normal distribution is the universal limiting distribution for random variables, the Wiener Process is the universal limiting distribution for random functions, which explains why it so important in applications.
+Just as the Normal distribution is the universal limiting distribution for random variables, the Wiener Process is the universal limiting distribution for random functions, which explains why it occurs so frequently in applications.

 ![](https://subirvarma.github.io/GeneralCognitics/images/weiner15.png)